TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 It's crucial to note that directly involving people with epilepsy and vestibular disorders in testing can be potentially dangerous.
 Therefore, the most responsible approach is to be proactive and implement expert recommendations.

-To ensure we don`t inadvertently harm users, consider the guidelines below.
+To ensure we don't unintentionally harm users, consider the guidelines below.

 **Monitor flash frequency**.
 The rapid appearance of bright light is called _flashes_.
 They can be either general or red.
 Flashes are common in videos and animations.